stmorse/Lagrange/_posts/2017-03-01-quarto-part1.md

 ## Connection to the 4-cube

-The permutation set $H$ for the Quarto pieces is very interesting.
+The permutation set $$H$$ for the Quarto pieces is very interesting.
 Why is it when you take the matrix with the number 0 – 15 in order and rotated the quadrants, the matrix maintained certain relationship between the binary representations of those numbers?

 We'd like to relate the space to some object, and then use a well known dihedral group to represent the symmetries.
 (Instead of using a clunky flat matrix.)
 A good analogy is to use a 4-cube, or tesseract, and think of the binary numbers as the coordinates of the vertices of the cube in 4-space.
-Then if you choose a vertex $v$, $A_v$ are the adjacent vertices, $B_v$ are the vertices 2 steps away, $C_v$ are the vertices 3 steps away, and $D_v$ is the vertex on the opposite side of the 4-cube.
-Thus, $H$ seems to be the dihedral group of a 4-cube.
+Then if you choose a vertex $$v$$, $$A_v$$ are the adjacent vertices, $$B_v$$ are the vertices 2 steps away, $$C_v$$ are the vertices 3 steps away, and $$D_v$$ is the vertex on the opposite side of the 4-cube.
+Thus, $$H$$ seems to be the dihedral group of a 4-cube.

 ![]({{ site.baseurl }}/images/Hypercubeorder_binary.png)